cdepillabout/termonad/README.md

 The following steps use the [`stack`](https://docs.haskellstack.org/en/stable/README/) build tool to build Termonad, but [`cabal`](https://www.haskell.org/cabal/) can be used as well.
-If `cabal` doesn't work for you, please open an issue or send a pull request.

 ### Arch Linux